Movatterモバイル変換

 American scones

 Unlike British scones, which are lighter and traditionally served with clotted cream and jam, American scones contain more butter and sugar, making them richer and intended to be eaten on their own.
 They are usually triangular, and often containfruit such asblueberries orsultanas, or such flavorings as pumpkin,cinnamon or chocolate chips.
 They may also be topped with icing.
 They are often eaten as they are (not topped with butter, jam or cream), along with coffee or tea, and often appear inUS coffee houses.
-Americanbiscuits are more similar to traditional British scones, but are usuallysavoury and served with savoury meals.[citation needed]
+Americanbiscuits are similar to traditional British scones, but are usuallysavoury and served with savoury meals.[12]
+Cobbler batter is also similar to the traditional British scones mixture.[1]

 InIdaho andUtah, the bread products locally called "scones" are similar to Native Americanfrybread or New Orleansbeignets and are made from a sweet yeast dough, with buttermilk and baking powder or soda added, and they are fried rather than baked.
 They are customarily served with butter and either honey or maple syrup.[54]